 Simon has acted in personal injury cases throughout his legal career.
 He mainly represents Claimants but acts for police forces and other employers.
 His work includes fatal accident claims and claims of the utmost severity.

-Recent cases include acting for a Claimant for psychiatric damage after a factory explosion; for a Claimant with life changing injuries after a bus collision; numerous claims for WRULD; and acting for Defendants in stress at work claims.
+Recent cases include acting for a Claimant for psychiatric damage after a factory explosion; for a Claimant with life changing injuries after a bus collision; numerous claims for WRULD; a claimant who lost an arm in a motor cycle accident; and acting for Defendants in stress at work claims.